-Ehcache supports 1.4, 1.5 and 1.6 at runtime.
+Ehcache core and debugger supports 1.4, 1.5 and 1.6 at runtime.
 Ehcache final releases are compiled with -target 1.4.
 This produces Java class data, version 48.0.
+Ehcache server requires Java 1.5 or higher.

 Because of an RMI bug, in JDKs before JDK1.5 ehcache is limited to one CacheManager operating in distributed mode per virtual machine.
 (The bug limits the number of RMI registries to one per virtual machine).
-Because this is the expected deployment configuration, however, ther should be no practical effect
+Because this is the expected deployment configuration, however, ther should be no practical effect.